 Last time I went, I got the chicken and waffles.
 The chicken was perfectly fried and juicy, and the waffles are thick and fluffy.
 It’s served with syrup on the side, and the syrup is so good I could drink it!
 Don’t worry, I didn’t do it (as much as I wanted to).

 Their Cajun boudin spring rolls are one of the most delicious and unique takes on Cajun cuisine, and their gulf seafood beignets will melt in your mouth.

 Whether you want to sit inside on the bottom or top floor or outside next to the fountain, you’ll always enjoy the atmosphere.
 I guarantee you won’t be disappointed with brunch at Stab’s.
 Take the drive, but don’t be surprised to leave sleepy after eating all of their amazing food!

-Let us know your favorite place to brunch in the comments below!
+Let us know your favorite places to brunch in the comments below!

 Once a Pelican State CU member, always a member—through life’s milestones, we’ll always be there to help you with your financial needs.
 Your Financial Family for Life.
 Give us a call at 800-351-4877.